zakirhussain227/sketchPad/readme.md

-This project is about making a sketch pad with javascript/jquery.
+This project is about making a sketch pad using javascript/jquery.